ferrocene/ferrocene/ferrocene/doc/release-notes/src/next.rst

 * Certify the ``core::fmt`` module.

   * This module contains the code to format Rust data structures into human-readable output.
 This enables customers to use this functionality in certified contexts.
   * Retire "certified panic runtime" compilation targets.
-They were used to certify panicking without certifying the formatting code, but are not obsolete.
+They were used to certify panicking without certifying the formatting code, but are now obsolete.
 Following targets are being retired:

     * ``aarch64-ferrocene-none``
     * ``thumbv7em-ferrocene-none-eabi``